 To find more cheap flights, look at deals from one of the cities connected to Panama City by a short flight, or consider a road trip.
 Orlando (MCO) and Tampa (TPA) are 5-6 hours away by car, and both airports get fantastic deals.

 Using a combination of technology and human-powered flight searching, the Flight Experts at Scott’s Cheap Flights look at thousands of possible airfare deals every week.
 Not all deals meet our standards (for example, flights on certain airlines like Spirit or Frontier, flights with inconvenient layovers, or flights with illogical routing).
-Still, we send more than 7,000 deals out to US-based members every year.
+Still, we send thousands of deals out to US-based members every year.

 To reach our conclusions on the best and worst airports, we first determined our list of airports.
-We only looked at (1) commercial airports, (2) airports that serve metro areas of more than 1 million people, and (3) the 150 US airports we serve at Scott’s Cheap Flights.
-Note that some of these airports, while often named as international airports, don’t actually offer direct international flights; however, it’s still possible to travel internationally from these airports via a connection within the US.
+We only looked at airports that serve metro areas of more than 700,000 people, and the 180+ US airports we serve at Scott’s Cheap Flights.